Prohelion/prohelion.github.io/docs/Motor_Controllers/WaveSculptor22/Datasheet/30_Motor_Sense.md

 13) The motor shaft encoder is only required when driving a induction motor.

 14) The WaveSculptor expects a 100kΩ (at 25°C) NTC thermistor embedded in the motor to detect motor temperature.
-The thermistor B model constants (available in the [thermistor datasheet]())? can be programmed into the WaveSculptor during configuration / setup to exactly match the temperature response of your thermistor.
+The thermistor B model constants (generally available in the thermistor datasheet) can be programmed into the WaveSculptor during configuration / setup to exactly match the temperature response of your thermistor.